BG Pathum United F.C.: Relegation, comeback, and route to first Thai League 1 Title

-In the last match of Thai League season 2018, the association announced that there would be 5 relegated teams.
-Bangkok Glass FC lost to Nakhon Ratchasima Mazda FC while the other two teams hoped to escape from the relegation, such as Sukhothai FC and Chainat Hornbill but they won.
-Resulting Chainat FC and Bangkok Glass FC had the same score of 42 points but Chainat FC had better stats making Bangkok Glass FC became the last team to be relegated by being ranked 14th caused to relegation to kick in Thai League 2 season later.
+In the last match of the Thai League season 2018, the association announced that there would be 5 relegated teams.
+Bangkok Glass lost to Nakhon Ratchasima Mazda while the other two teams hoped to escape from the relegation, such as Sukhothai and Chainat Hornbill but they won.
+Resulting in Chainat Hornbill and Bangkok Glass having the same score of 42 points but Chainat Hornbill had better stats making Bangkok Glass became the last team to be relegated by being ranked 14th caused to relegation to kick in the Thai League 2 seasons later.
 It is the first time of the club has been in the past 10 years since the acquisition of Krung Thai Bank Club in 2009.